How to Hack on lem Itself

 M-x slime-connect

-Using this method, it is safe to break lem because the editing process is separate from the main lem process.
+Using this method, it is safe to break Lem because the editing process is separate from the main Lem process.

 The project’s instructions show how to load and run Lem with Roswell.
 Here’s how we can do without, with a regular SBCL REPL and Quicklisp.